Jparton0403/CapstoneProject/README.md

 # Kansas City District Remapping Analysis

 This repository contains the data, scripts, and Jupyter Notebooks used in the analysis of the socio-political and demographic impacts of district remapping within Kansas City, Missouri.
 The study examines how redistricting affects various demographic variables such as age, income, and racial composition.
+Our overleaf report is here https://www.overleaf.com/read/yqpbpthggqxz#bdd445

 ## Abstract